yjg30737/high-performance-lang-comparison/README.md

 # high-performance-lang-comparison
 Compare performance between Python(numpy), R, Go, Rust, Julia

-This checks the performance of each language by multiplying randomized float value between 0 and 1 <b>10,000,000</b> times.
+This checks the performance of each language by multiplying randomized float value between 0 and 1 <b>10,000,000</b> times by default.

+You can change the number of times.

 Note: Cargo.toml is Rust version of package.json.
 If you want to run Rust script, you should not delete it.